-Warm Fig and Prosciutto Goat Cheese Dip is like a cheese board in dippable form.
-Serve this easy cream cheese dip recipe for any occasion!
+Warm Fig and Prosciutto Goat Cheese Dip is like a cheese board in dip form.
+This easy, creamy, sweet and savory recipe can be made in minutes and is a total crowd-pleaser.
+Perfect for the holidays!

-The combination of sweet and savory flavors in this creamy, cheesy dip are so craveable, and simple to make, too!
+The combination of sweet and savory flavors in this creamy, cheesy dip are incredibly craveable and perfect for sharing.

 Easy Warm Goat Cheese Dip

-Me: Umm, can you spread goat cheese faster?
+Me: Can you spread goat cheese faster?
 We’re going to be late.
 (I HATE being late.)

-Him: UMMMM can YOU stop eating all the prosciutto?
+Him: Can YOU stop eating all the prosciutto?
 We’ll have nothing left to take to the party!

 Stare off ensues.